tobsirl/AWS-Certified-DevOps-Engineer/README.md

 Amazon S3 Bucket Keys reduce the cost of Amazon S3 server-side encryption using AWS Key Management Service (SSE-KMS).
 Bucket-level keys for SSE can reduce AWS KMS request costs by up to 99 percent by decreasing the request traffic from Amazon S3 to AWS KMS.

+### Without Bucket Keys

 - Each Object "Put" using sse-kms uses a unique DEK
 - Unique DEK stored with the object
 - Each Data Encryption Key (DEK) is an API call to KMS
 - Calls to KMS have a cost & levels where throttling can occur
 - 5,500 requests per second per account
 - 10,000 or 50,000 requests per second per region

+### With Bucket Keys

+- Time Limited Bucket key used to generate DEKs within S3
+- Bucket Kesy significantly reduce the number of KMS requests which reduces the cost of using SSE-KMS
+- Increases scalability and performance of SSE-KMS
+- Not Retroactice, only effects objects added after the bucket key is enabled